• Skip to main content

 5 Best Fabric Glues for Clothes

-Not everyone has the time for sewing, or the supplies on hand.
+Not everyone has the time for sewing or the supplies on hand.
 Clothing tears, rips, patches, or generally mending can just sit around, waiting to get done.
 There are some great fabric glues on the market that replace the need for sewing.
 These glues, when applied to fabrics, will hold up just as well as stitches, if not better.
-Another popular feature is that these fabric glues all dry water resistant or waterproof so that clothing can be washed and dried normally, just like before.
+Another popular feature is that these fabric glues are all dry water-resistant or waterproof so that clothing can be washed and dried normally, just like before.

 Best Fabric Glues for Clothes

-Here are our fabric glues for clothes reviews.
+Here are our fabric glues for clothes review

 1. Tear Mender Instant Fabric and Leather Adhesive